Abu Musab al-Zarqawi: 1989–1998: Afghanistan War, returning to Jordan, time in prison

 He was arrested in Jordan after guns and explosives were found in his home and sent to prison in 1992.
 In prison, he attempted to draft his cellmates into joining him to overthrow the rulers of Jordan, a former prison mate told Time magazine in 2004.

-According to Jordanian officials and acquaintances, Zarqawi developed a reputation as a cellblock enforcer and adopted more radical Islamic beliefs.
+According to Jordanian officials and acquaintances, al-Zarqawi developed a reputation as a cellblock enforcer and adopted more radical Islamic beliefs.

-In prison, due to his charisma and stature, he eventually became a sort of leader, issuing fatwas (religious edicts) and calling himself "sheikh", while he also memorized the entire Qur'an.
+In prison, due to his charisma and stature, he eventually became a sort of leader, issuing fatwas (religious edicts) and calling himself sheikh, while he also memorized the entire Quran.
 While he showed a hardliner side to his fellow inmates, physically punishing them if they went against Islamic principles (such as watching television with "uncovered women"), and piling stones inside buckets for weightlifting in order to appear more menacing, to his mother and sisters he showed a softer side, sending them letters full of affection and containing drawings, including drawings of roses.

-For the Jordanian journalist Fouad Hussein, who was in jail with him, it was not the Afghan jihad, but his prison years (which included eight and a half months in solitary confinement, as well as loss of his toenails due to infection from torture) that radicalized him: "The prison left a clear mark on al-Zarqawi's personality, which grew more intense.
+According the Jordanian journalist Fouad Hussein, who was in jail with al-Zarqawi, it was not the Afghan mujahideen, but his prison years (which included eight and a half months in solitary confinement) that radicalized al-Zarqawi: "The prison left a clear mark on al-Zarqawi's personality, which grew more intense.
 In his opinion, policemen, judges, and government members of all ranks were supporters of the regimes, which he believed were tawagheet [tyrants] who should be fought."
 He also worked on his physical training.